Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-The complexity-theoretic study of noncommutative rational functions was initiated by Hrube\v{s} and Wigderson \cite{HW15}.
-Computationally (and in this paper), noncommutative rational functions are represented by algebraic formulas using addition, multiplication, and inverse gates over a set of noncommuting variables, and they are called noncommutative rational formulas.
-Hrube\v{s} and Wigderson \cite{HW15} also addressed the \emph{rational identity testing} problem ($\rit$): decide efficiently whether a given noncommutative rational formula $\Phi$ computes the zero function in the free skew field.
-Equivalently, the problem is to decide whether $\Phi$ is zero on its domain of definition, follows from Amitsur's characterization \cite{Amitsur66}.
 For example, the rational expression $(x+xy^{-1}x)^{-1} + (x+y)^{-1} -x^{-1}$ is a rational identity, known as Hua's identity~\cite{Hua49}.
 Rational expressions exhibit peculiar properties which seem to make the $\rit$ problem quite different from the noncommutative polynomial identity testing.
 For example, Bergman has constructed an explicit rational formula, of inversion height two, which is an identity for $3\times 3$ matrices but not an identity for $2\times 2$ matrices \cite{Breg76}.
 Also, the apparent lack of \emph{canonical representations}, like a sum of monomials representation for polynomials, and the use of nested inverses in noncommutative rational expressions complicate the problem.
 This motivates the definition of \emph{inversion height} of a rational formula which is the maximum number of inverse gates in a path from an input gate to the output gate.
-The \emph{inversion height} of a rational function is the minimum over the inversion heights of the formulas representing the function.
+The \emph{inversion height} of a rational function is the minimum over all the inversion heights of formulas representing the function.
 For example, consider the rational expression $(x+xy^{-1}x)^{-1}$.
-Even though it has a nested inverse, it follows from Hua's identity that it represents a rational function of inversion height one.
+Athough it has a nested inverse, by Hua's identity it represents a rational function of inversion height one.
 In fact, Hrube\v{s} and Wigderson obtain the following interesting bound on the inversion height of any rational function \cite{HW15}.
 This is obtained by adapting Brent's depth reduction for the commutative formulas \cite{Brent74}.

-\begin{fact} For any noncommutative $n$-variate rational formula $\Phi_1$ of size $s$, one can construct a rational formula $\Phi_2$ of size $s$ with the following properties: \begin{enumerate} \item Both $\Phi_1$ and $\Phi_2$ compute the same rational function. \item The domain of definition of $\Phi_1$ and $\Phi_2$ are exactly same. \item The inversion height of $\Phi_2$ is at most $O(\log s)$. \end{enumerate} \end{fact}
+\begin{fact} For any noncommutative $n$-variate rational formula $\Phi_1$ of size $s$, one can construct a rational formula $\Phi_2$ of size $s$ with the following properties: \begin{enumerate} \item Both $\Phi_1$ and $\Phi_2$ compute the same rational function. \item The domains of definition of $\Phi_1$ and $\Phi_2$ are identical. \item The inversion height of $\Phi_2$ is at most $O(\log s)$. \end{enumerate}